Thoughts on Authenticity and Terroir

 If we consider terroir as the combination of soil and climate, the concept is relatively clear.
 However, terroir also encompasses local farming practices, history, culture, and the handed-down and continually refined craftsmanship.
 The winemaker influences terroir through a multitude of decisions (soil management, vine care, etc.) that must be made year after year based on weather and growth.

 So, when we consider the choice of grape variety, the selection of seedlings (selection massale or clone-selection), and the methods of work (such as whether the vineyard is cultivated with or without a tractor), the term quickly becomes more complex.
-In a broader sense, terroir also includes the cellar and its unique microflora (yeasts, bacteria, etc.), processing techniques (pressing, fermentation, aging, sulfur use, etc.), as well as the palates of those who accompany the wine during its creation.
-In other words, terroir is not an easily defined term and is often not clearly definable.
+In a broader sense, terroir also includes the cellar and its unique microflora (yeasts, bacteria, etc.), processing techniques (pressing, fermentation, aging, sulfur use [Jura, Jerez ...] etc.), as well as the palates of those who accompany the wine during its creation.
+This makes the human the most important part of terroir.
+Thus, terroir is not an easily defined term and is often not clearly definable.

-It plays a central role!
-Healthy soil is the essential foundation on which the quality of the grapes is built.
-It influences the nutrient supply of the grapevines and supports their growth and development.
-It allows the vine (roots), mycorrhizal fungi, and microorganisms to work in harmony with the natural environment, thus promoting the development of robust plants and aromatic, nutrient-rich fruit.
+Nothing is as important to us as the soil, as it forms the essential foundation for our vines.
+Unlike the human element, it is the "unchangeable" component of the terroir.
+The soil influences the flavor of the grapes in many ways.
+Healthy soil ensures adequate nutrient supply for the vines and supports their growth and development.
+It enables vines (roots), fungi (mycorrhizae), and microorganisms to work in harmony with the natural environment, thereby promoting the development of robust plants as well as aromatic and nutrient-rich grapes.
 For these very reasons, we follow the principles of regenerative agriculture.
-Simply put, this means that in the management of our vineyards, we place special emphasis on the topsoil and follow a finely-tuned strategy that primarily revolves around compost management, cover-crop management, and aeration (plowing, subsoil loosening).
-Healthy and green topsoil promotes root growth, nutrient absorption, and water retention (1% more humus can store up to 430 m³ more water per hectare) while simultaneously creating a diverse habitat for insects, worms, and microorganisms, allowing them to exert their positive influence on soil fertility.
-This creates an effective cycle that sustains and continuously regenerates the health of our vineyards!
+Simply put, this means that we pay special attention to the topsoil in managing our vineyards and follow a finely-tuned strategy.
+This strategy is primarily composed of compost management, cover cropping, and aeration (using plows and subsoilers).
+Healthy and vegetated topsoil promotes root growth, nutrient absorption, and water retention (1% more humus can store up to 430 m³ more water per hectare) while also creating a diverse habitat for insects, worms, and microorganisms, which in turn exert a positive influence on soil fertility.
+This creates an effective cycle that sustainably supports and continuously regenerates the health of our vineyards!

-In addition to lively and fertile topsoil containing sufficient essential nutrients like nitrogen and phosphorus, the grapevine requires additional minerals that arise directly from the weathering of rocks and vary in size and chemical composition.
-The three most crucial among them are potassium, magnesium, and calcium.
-All these elements play a crucial role in various physiological processes that support plant growth, development, and overall health, indirectly influencing the taste of the grapes (through the soil).
-Which brings us to a very interesting point:
+In addition to living, fertile topsoil that contains sufficient essential nutrients like nitrogen and phosphorus, grapevines require other minerals that result directly from the weathering of rocks and vary in size and chemical composition.
+The three most important of these are potassium, magnesium, and calcium.
+All these elements play a crucial role in various physiological processes that support plant growth, development, and overall health, thereby indirectly influencing the flavor of the grapes through the soil.
+This brings us to a particularly interesting point:

 Minerality!

-We often perceive a "mineral" note, especially in connection with high acidity when we imagine the stony soil on which the grapevines grow.
-However, the term "minerality" is not that easily explained.
-Essentially, we must assume, based on this idea, that all wines are mineral, because in the end, every wine reflects the soil on which the vines have grown, and the roots of the vines absorb mineral elements from all soils.
-Even fine-grained soil like loess consists of weathered rock and should, therefore, bring out even more pronounced minerality, right?
-After all, one could assume that the fine mineral particles can be more easily absorbed by the plant than large pebbles or rocks.
-The widespread approach of "stone = mineral = minerality" is simply incorrect.
-The perception of minerality described above is much more associated with the barrenness of the soil and the related availability of nutrients and water to which the vine reacts.
-A stressed vine in stony and dry soil produces different grapes than the same vine would under "easier" growth conditions.
-It is unquestionable that authentic wine reflects the character of the soil on which it grows.
-However, one thing is clear: minerality is an extremely subjective sensation that is difficult to define (and cannot be scientifically proven to this day).
-Ultimately, it is precisely this fact that makes the term so special.
-It describes a feeling that a wine conveys to the drinker and gives it an identity that goes beyond the taste expression of the grape variety.
-The term "minerality" is an attempt to put into words the terroir that can be felt in the wine.
-It is fascinating when a wine conjures an image in the mind that aligns with the place where it has grown, and vice versa.
+We often perceive a "mineral" note, especially in conjunction with high acidity, when we imagine the rocky soil where the vines grow.
+However, the concept of "minerality" is not so easily explained.
+Based on this idea, we would have to assume that all wines are mineral, as every wine ultimately reflects the soil in which the vines grew, and roots absorb mineral nutrients from all types of soil.
+Even fine-grained soils like loess consist of weathered rock and should, therefore, produce even more intense minerality, right?
+After all, one might think that fine mineral particles are more easily absorbed by the plant than large pebbles or rocks.
+The common notion of "rock = mineral = minerality" is simply incorrect.
+The perception of minerality described above is likely more related to the sparseness of the soil and the associated availability of nutrients and water, to which the vine responds.
+A stressed vine on rocky and dry soil produces different grapes than the same vine would if it had "easier" growing conditions.
+Therefore, it is clear that authentic wine reflects the character of the soil on which it grows.
+However, one thing is certain: minerality is a highly subjective sensation that is difficult to define (and cannot be scientifically proven to this day).
+Ultimately, this is what makes the concept so special.
+It describes a feeling that a wine conveys to the drinker, giving it an identity that goes beyond the flavor expression of the grape variety.
+The term "minerality" is an attempt to put the tangible terroir in wine into words.
+It is fascinating when a wine evokes images in the mind that match the place where it was grown, and vice versa.

 From all these thoughts, a clearly defined goal emerges for us: